 In this article I want to present the case for a microservice architecture-based website.
 Such an architecture allows for a powerful CMS to be decoupled from specific user-centric services, providing the flexibility to choose a mix of different best of breed microservices rather than being forced to use those that come OOTB with the CMS.

-As these services become cheaper and more powerful it makes sense to utilise the best of the best instead of having to compromise on feature set or functionality by using the built-in CMS alternative.
+As these services become more affordable and powerful it makes sense to utilise the best of the best instead of having to compromise on feature set or functionality by using the built-in CMS alternative.
 Liberate the CMS and let it do what it does best; content management.

 Enter the Monoliths